-“In the device industry Quality by Design (QbD) has been a buzzword for a long time.
-Still, few companies go all-in when it comes to ensuring product reliability and quality by linking the customer’s demands with the component specifications – or perhaps even with the process window for production.
+“In the medical device industry, Quality by Design (QbD) has been a buzzword for a long time.
+Still, very few companies go all-in when it comes to ensuring product reliability and quality by linking the customer’s demands with component specifications – or perhaps even with the process window for production.

-Design for Six Sigma DSFF provides a strong tool to connect our customers’ demands with dimensions on single components, and dimensions on components with control parameters on the production equipment making the components.
+Design for Six Sigma (DSFF) is a strong tool to connect our customers’ demands with dimensions on single components, and dimensions on components with control parameters on the production equipment making the components.

 The rising demand for science and risk-based approaches from health authorities calls for more sound rationales for e.g. product batch release.
-Especially in the medical device industry this has not been practiced in general.
-The design for the Six Sigma methodology closes this gap.”
+Especially in the medical device industry, where it has not been practiced in general.
+The Design for Six Sigma methodology closes this gap.”

 Why do you work in this business?

-“DSFF is an exciting area because I get to collaborate with customers on very different levels of maturity of both their products and level of expertise, which allows both me and the customer to evolve.
+“DSFF is an exciting area to work in - I collaborate with customers on very different levels of maturity for both their products and thier level of expertise, which allows both me and the customer to evolve.

-In its full extent DFSS spans across a great part of a product's lifecycle, right from concept to process monitoring.
-This calls for a versatile toolbox of statistical methodologies as well as competencies within e.g. GMP, product development, industrialisation or supply chain management.
-As NNE houses all of these competencies in-house, we most often collaborate in cross-disciplinary teams to provide customer-tailored solutions.
-That is very inspiring to me”
+To its full extent, DFSS spans a large part of a product's lifecycle, right from concept to process monitoring.
+This calls for a versatile toolbox of statistical methodologies as well as competencies within e.g. GMP, product development, industrialization, or supply chain management.
+As NNE houses all of these competencies, we most often collaborate in cross-disciplinary teams to provide customer-tailored solutions, which is really inspiring.”